Henry Arthur Blake: Legacy

-The community of Blaketown in Canada was named in his honour when he was the governor of Newfoundland.
+The community of Blaketown in Newfoundland and Labrador was named in his honour when he was the Governor of Newfoundland.
 Blake Garden, Blake Pier (卜公碼頭) and Blake Block (now within the People's Liberation Army Hong Kong Headquarters) are named after him.

 The Bauhinia blakeana, discovered in Hong Kong around 1880, was named after him (Blake shared his wife's interest in botany).
 It became an emblem of Hong Kong in 1965 and has been the official emblem from 1 July 1997.
 It appears on the flag of Hong Kong and its currency.

 The John Crow Mountains in Jamaica were renamed the Blake Mountains in 1890 but the name did not stick.